- Written by Dr.Mehmet Demircioglu

 If you must return early, ask for camera off days, lighter duties, no heavy lifting, no bending, no dusty environment, no direct sun, and no helmet or tight head covering.
 This is not special treatment.
 It is basic protection while the recipient area is healing.

 For hospital, kitchen, construction, factory, pool, gym, barber, military, or outdoor work, a short break can be unrealistic.
 Heat, sweat, hygiene exposure, chlorinated pool water, and repeated head movement change the risk.
-Swimming after a hair transplant is relevant for patients whose job involves pools or water exposure.
+If your job involves pools or water exposure, swimming after a hair transplant becomes part of the work plan.

 If the only way to return early is to hide the surgery in a way that breaks aftercare, the plan is wrong.

 The first 10 days after surgery are important because the recipient area is still settling and the small crusts are forming, drying, and gradually loosening.
-During this period, be gentle, patient, and consistent with washing.
+During this period, be gentle and consistent with washing.

 Mild swelling can appear in the forehead or around the eyes.
-It may look dramatic for some patients, especially around the third or fourth day, but it often settles with time and proper instructions.
+It may look dramatic around the third or fourth day, but it often settles with time and proper instructions.

-Redness can last longer than patients expect, especially in lighter skin types or when dense work has been performed.
-Some patients are almost clear after two weeks, while others remain pink for longer.
+Redness can last longer than expected, especially in lighter skin types or when dense work has been performed.
+Some people are almost clear after two weeks, while others remain pink for longer.

 There may also be itching, tightness, numbness, tenderness, or small pimples.

-Most of these changes are not dangerous, but they should be watched without repeatedly touching the grafts.
+Most of these changes are not dangerous, but they need watching without repeatedly touching the grafts.

 If you are unsure, redness, scabs, or pimples after a hair transplant explains when normal healing becomes a reason to contact the clinic.